What better way to cure your January blues than by planning a Chinese New Year party?

 Decorate with Chinese lanterns

 As for the decorations at your Chinese New Year party, lanterns are a must!
-They’ve become a symbol of China and a pack of lanterns like this comes with three different designs for you to mix and match.
+They’ve become a symbol of China and a pack of lanterns like this is a perfect, easy decoration for home.
 But if you’re taking part in a lantern parade, these smaller, handheld ones would be perfect.

 … Or make your own Chinese lanterns